20 Sleepover Games for next Pajama Party

 Don’t Wake the Sleeping Beauty

+I loved this game; everyone enjoyed playing this irrespective of their age.
 To play this game, one person lies on a blanket with their eyes closed; they’re the “sleeping beauty.”
 Everyone else takes turns doing silly things, telling jokes, dancing, or making faces, to get them to smile or move.
-The trick is, you can’t touch them.
+But you can’t touch them.
 If “Sleeping Beauty” cracks a smile or moves even a little bit, they lose.
-Kids get super creative, and the person lying still tries so hard not to laugh.
+Some got super creative, and the person lying still tries so hard not to laugh.
 It’s a total crowd favorite.

 Marshmallow Tower

 This is the perfect game for a little quiet focus time, but still fun.
-Hand out toothpicks and marshmallows, and say, “Build the tallest tower you can in 5 minutes!”
+Hand out toothpicks and marshmallows, and say, “Build the tallest tower you can in 2 minutes.”
 They get busy stacking and sticking.
 Some go tall and wobbly, others build wide and strong.
+Best to play it at snack time.
 It’s part challenge, part snack time, because, of course, they sneak a few marshmallows while building.

 Sock Wrestling

 To play this game, two players sit or kneel on a soft surface, like a blanket or play mat, and try to pull each other’s socks off.
 The goal is to be the first person to get both socks off the other person.
 No hitting, just rolling and tugging gently.
 It’s totally safe and super silly, especially when someone ends up hopping around trying to protect their last sock.
-We only do this one when kids are feeling silly and have lots of energy.
+We only do this one when everyone wants to do something crazy silly, and have lots of energy.

 Balloon Pop Challenge